CircuitHappy/link_esp32_example/README.md

 # Example project for Ableton Link on ESP32
 Minimal example for using Ableton Link with esp-idf on ESP32.
 Tested with esp-idf release/v4.0.
+Developed as part of the T-1 algorithmic sequencer by [Torso Electronics](https://www.torsoelectronics.com/).

 ## Usage
 * Setup esp-idf following the instructions on https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html